-The Australian Refrigeration Council (ARC) administers the refrigeration and air conditioning licence scheme on behalf of the Australian Government, and conducts regular investigations of businesses.
-Inspectors may turn up unannounced, and at any time to check that businesses working on or handling air conditioners, fridges and freezers are complying with the law.
+The Australian Refrigeration Council (ARC) administers the refrigeration and air conditioning licence scheme on behalf of the Australian Government, and conducts regular site visits of businesses.
+ARC personnel regularly check that businesses working on or handling air conditioners, fridges and freezers are complying with the law.